We’re presenting to you the first part of the Ultimate guide to ecommerce SEO.

 Here’s how to properly optimize these pages:

-Title tags – you must include your main keywords in your title tag.
+You must include your main keywords in your title tag.
 That’s for sure.

 But beyond that you should write your title tag in a way to trigger more clicks from the search results.